Option-Aware Adversarial Inverse Reinforcement Learning for Robotic Control: INTRODUCTION

 The most state-of-the-art (SOTA) works on HIL \cite{DBLP:conf/iclr/SharmaSRK19,DBLP:conf/icml/JingH0MKGL21} are developed based on Generative Adversarial Imitation Learning (GAIL) \cite{ho2016generative} which is a widely-adopted IL algorithm.
 In \cite{DBLP:conf/iclr/SharmaSRK19}, they additionally introduce a directed information \cite{massey1990causality} term to the GAIL objective function.
 In this way, their method can enhance the causal relationship between the skill choice and the corresponding state-action sequence to form low-level policies for each subtask, while encouraging the hierarchical policy to generate trajectories similar to the expert ones in distribution through the GAIL objectives.
 However, they update the high-level and low-level policy on two separate stages.
 Specifically, the high-level policy is learned with behavioral cloning, which is a supervised IL algorithm and vulnerable to compounding errors \cite{ross2011reduction}, and remains fixed during the low-level policy learning with GAIL.
 Given that the two-level policies are coupled with each other, such a two-staged paradigm potentially leads to sub-optimal solutions.
 On the other hand, in \cite{DBLP:conf/icml/JingH0MKGL21}, they propose to learn a hierarchical policy by option-occupancy measurement matching, that is, imitating the joint distribution of the options, states and actions of the expert demonstrations rather than only matching the state-action distributions like GAIL.
-However, they fail to make use of the directed information objective which has been shown to be essential for performance improvement in our experiments.
+However, they overlook the causal relationship between the subtask structure and the policy hierarchy, so the recovered policy may degenerate into a poorly-performed monolithic policy for the whole task, especially when the option annotations of the expert demonstrations are not provided.